Two Years Gone: 1973 Lincoln Mark IV 48K Mile Survivor – Sold?

 The color combination of what appears to be Light Ginger Moondust over cream leather seats has stood the test of time well compared to other early seventies colors.
 We like this 1973 example as it’s the last year featuring bumper-mounted tail lights and other than the opera windows is devoid of tacky add-on trim that appeared in later model years.
 This is likely a very nice personal luxury cruiser you can drive in comfort to and from every show.
 If everything checks out and you can convince the seller to come down a bit on price, we wish you good luck with the purchase!

-Here is the seller’s description from his current listing:
+Here is the seller’s description from his November 2021 listing:

 AND RUNS LIKE NEW.
 HATE TO SEE IT GO BUT MY WIFE HAS FELL INTO ILL HEALTH.”

 Here’s the seller’s original description from early 2020: